-Eric S. Zorn, 69, has served as one of our directors since March, 2012.
+Eric S. Zorn, 73, has served as one of our directors since March, 2012.
 Mr. Zorn is currently Chairman of ESZ LLC, which is an International Real Estate Consulting Firm.
 It performs work for clients around the globe.
 From 2012 to 2015, Mr. Zorn served as a consultant to Wal-Mart Stores, Inc. and was engaged in Walmart's Asian growth strategy.
 Until retiring in 2012, Mr. Zorn had served as President of Walmart Realty since 2002 and as an Executive Vice President of Wal-Mart Stores, Inc. since 2005.
 He led teams responsible for new store growth, store remodeling and property management, merchandise planning, procurement and allocation of capital among markets targeted for growth.
 Over a 15-year period, Mr. Zorn oversaw the opening of more than 3,200 Walmart stores in the United States, and also oversaw the strategy for disposition of excess real estate.
-Mr. Zorn joined Walmart in 1993 as Regional Vice President of Operations, becoming a Senior Vice President of Walmart Realty in 1995, after spending 22 years at Jamesway Corporation, including nine years as Senior Vice President and Chief Administrative Officer.
-Mr. Zorn is on the Board of Visitors for MD Anderson Cancer Center.
+Mr. Zorn joined Walmart in 1993 as Regional Vice President of Operations, becoming a Senior Vice President of Walmart Realty in 1995, after spending 22 years at the Jamesway Corporation, including nine years as Senior Vice President and Chief Administrative Officer.
+Mr. Zorn is on the Executive Committee of the Board of Visitors for MD Anderson Cancer Center.
 Mr. Zorn previously served as Trustee of the International Council of Shopping Centers, and has served several other organizations in various capacities, including the Foundation Board of Trustees for Mercy Hospital in Rogers, Arkansas, Professional Women in Construction (New York chapter) and the Susan G. Komen Foundation (NWA Chapter).
 Mr. Zorn studied history at Fairleigh Dickinson University.
 We believe that Mr. Zorn's extensive experience, including leadership of real estate acquisitions and property management for Walmart Realty, makes him qualified to serve as a director.

 Our board of directors recommends a vote FOR the election of Messrs.
-Baker, Indiveri, Meyer, Neibart, Persico, Tanz and Zorn, and Ms. Pomerantz as directors.
+Baker, Indiveri, Neibart, Tanz and Zorn, and Mses.
+Ho, Jenkins, Pitts and Pomerantz as directors.

-A plurality of all of the votes cast on the proposal at the Annual Meeting at which a quorum is present is necessary to elect a director.
-Proxies solicited by our board of directors will be voted FOR Messrs.
-Baker, Indiveri, Meyer, Neibart, Persico, Tanz and Zorn, and Ms. Pomerantz, unless otherwise instructed.
-Abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote on this proposal, although they will be considered present for the purpose of determining the presence of a quorum.
+A plurality of all of the votes cast in the election of directors at the Annual Meeting at which a quorum is present is necessary to elect a director.
+Proxies solicited by our board of directors will be voted FOR the election of Messrs.
+Baker, Indiveri, Neibart, Tanz and Zorn, and Mess.
+Ho, Jenkins, Pitts and Pomerantz, unless otherwise instructed.
+Because directors are elected by a plurality of the votes cast in the election of directors, and no additional nominations may properly be presented at the Annual Meeting, "withhold" votes will have no effect on the result of the vote on this proposal.
+Abstentions and broker non-votes are not votes cast and will have no effect on the result of the vote on this proposal, although they will be considered present for the purpose of determining the presence of a quorum.